Seatis/my-teaching-materials/exercises/testing/extension/extension.md

 # Extension
-Check out the `extend` folder.
+Check out the [Extend](./extend) folder.
 There's a work file and a test file.
 - Run the tests, all 10 should be green (passing).
 - The implementations though are not quite good.
 - Create tests that'll fail, and will show how the implementations are wrong